Best Practices

 Clear the Topic

-The first step is to clear the topic.
 By default, the Data Assistant considers the context of previous questions and responses.
 For example, if you first ask, "Compute the average sales for each product in July", and then "List the top performing products", the assistant will only list the top products for July.
 Clearing the topic resets this context, allowing the assistant to analyze all available data without previous constraints.

 Bring Datasets into Focus

-Next, ensure that the appropriate datasets are in focus.
+Ensure that the appropriate datasets are in focus.
 When you begin a conversation with the Data Assistant, it uses the datasets currently in focus.
 Hiding a dataset will impact the Data Assistant’s responses only at the start of the conversation or when resetting the topic of the conversation, but it won’t affect how datasets are considered as the conversation progresses.

 The Data Assistant tracks any new datasets it creates, automatically using them in follow-up questions.
 You can also add new datasets, which will be picked up in the next question.
 While you can’t remove datasets mid-conversation, you can start a new topic with only the datasets you want to focus on by hiding the irrelevant ones in the Data tab.